disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/02-server.md

 ---
 sidebar_label: Server
-title: SimpleRestJson server
+title: restJson server
 ---

-The `smithy4s-http4s` module provides functions that transform instances of the generated interfaces into http4s routes, provided the corresponding service definitions (in smithy) are  annotated with the `simpleRestJson` protocol.
+The `smithy4s-http4s` module provides functions that transform instances of the generated interfaces into http4s routes, provided the corresponding service definitions (in smithy) are  annotated with the `alloy#restJson` protocol.

 In `build.sbt`